For our Teen Internship program, you must be at least 16 years old by the first day of camp

 When are applications due?
 The deadline for 2021 Summer Camp applications is April 15, 2021.

 What are the work locations?
 Teen Interns are responsible for their own transportation pre- and post- work hours.
-They must be able to show up on-time and of their accord at one of our three work sites this summer (Oakland, North Berkeley/Albany, or South Berkeley HQ).
+They must be able to show up on-time and of their accord at one of our two work sites this summer (El Cerrito, or Sebastopol).
 Interns will be assigned to one location for the full summer commitment.

 Does this program require a prior instructor recommendation?
 No. Though many students are recommended to apply by their teachers and mentors.
 If a teen has not yet been recommended through LIT or Apprenticeship, they may have some additional capacities to further develop and work on before being employed with Trackers Earth.
 We will gauge this in the application and interview process.

 Are long-term Trackers Earth students guaranteed a position?
 This is a rigorous employment program.
 It is fully application and interview based and difficult to get in.
 This employment program has teens assisting in the supervision of campers and younger children, far beyond the learning role as an Leader in Training.
 Expectations are high and thus not everyone is currently ready to move forward in this role.

 What if an applicant is not hired for this year?
 If an applicant are not hired, we offer them written feedback and encourage them to apply again after working on the items in that feedback.
 We ask that parents allow their child to go through the process independently and accept the nature of our decision in regards to hiring.

 Required Experience, Attributes & Physical Demands

 Must be 16 - 17 years when summer season of employment begins (15 with special approval)

 Maintain high professional standards